drs-az/Beam/README.md

 - PBKDF2 key derivation (150k iterations, SHA-256)
 - Custom passphrase input (numeric with commas or full alphanumeric)
 - Passphrase strength meter via zxcvbn
+- Encrypt and decrypt text **or images**
+- Automatically detect and **download decrypted image files**
-- Generate and download a QR code of the encrypted message
+- Generate and download a QR code of the encrypted message or file
 - Upload and decode QR codes for decryption
 - Share encrypted messages via URL (with auto-decrypt preload)
 - Reset button to clear fields and reset state